GAM-team/GAM/docs/Chrome-Policies.md

     ROLLBACK_DISABLED: Do not roll back OS.
     ROLLBACK_AND_RESTORE_IF_POSSIBLE: Roll back OS.
   deviceMinimumVersionAueMessage: TYPE_STRING
-    Enforce updates Auto Update Expiration (AUE) message.
-When a device reaches Auto Update Expiration(https://support.google.com/chrome/a/answer/6220366)automatic software updates from Google will no longer be provided.
+    Final automatic update alert message.
+When a device reaches its last automatic update(https://support.google.com/chrome/a/answer/6220366)automatic , an alert is sent to the user.
 This text overrides the default message that will be shown on the device.
   autoUpdateHttpDownloadsEnabled: TYPE_BOOL
     true: Use HTTP for update downloads.
     false: Use HTTPS for update downloads.